 Once power has been applied to the sensor, it is functional.
+The sensor selects the appropriate serial communication (USB or RS232) on power-up based on which cable is connected.
 If the hardware drivers have been installed, communication can be established using the MIP Monitor software interface.

 - 1. Verify the sensor device status indicator is on. - 2.
-Open the MIP Monitor software. - The sensor should appear in the device list automatically when the software is running.The list includes the device information and communication port assignment.
+Open the MIP Monitor software. - 3.
+The sensor should appear in the device list automatically when the software is running.
+The list includes the device information and communication port assignment.
 If the sensor is not automatically discovered, use the refresh button.